German birth rate drops rapidly, new report says – DW – 10/23/2024

 Ragnitz is an expert on demographic change who studied the trend in eastern Germany.
 He said that the birth rate "changed massively in the past three years."

-The brith rate, or the average number of children that are born to a woman over her lifetime, has dropped from 1.58 children per woman in 2021 to 1.35 currently.
+The birth rate, or the average number of children that are born to a woman over her lifetime, has dropped from 1.58 children per woman in 2021 to 1.35 currently.

 A disproportionate decline in birth rate in eastern Germany